 Strips with a higher voltage typically have a longer maximum run.
 Whichever voltage you choose, you will need a power supply that matches the voltage of your strip light.

-To determine the power supply you need, you must know the total length of strip lights you need, your strip light’s voltage, and the watts consumed per foot.
-Then, use our power supply calculator or use the equation explained below.
+Installing a poor-quality driver or an incompatible power supply can cause flickering throughout your strip lights, which can cause eyestrain.
+Ensure you choose a power supply with the appropriate minimum wattage.
+To do this, you must know the length of the strip lights, the voltage, and the watts consumed per foot.
+Then, use our power supply calculator or the equations explained below.

-• This will give you the minimum-sized power supply you’ll need to run your strips.
-Because power supplies are available in a variety of wattages, take the number you came up with and find the closest power supply that is rated for a wattage higher than that number.
+3. This will give you the minimum-sized power supply you should use.
+Because power supplies are available in various wattages, take the wattage you got and find the closest power supply rated for a wattage higher than that number.

 Controllers and Dimmers